leolanese/Angular19-API-Observable-Signal/README.md

 - Using httpResource, with parameter, for automatic data fetching
 - Implements debouncing for performance + Handles errors, in separates function for reusability
 - Provides computed values for derived state
+- Stays within the signals paradigm and use signals' effect() to automatically handle cleanup (instead OnInit/OnDestroy + No need for manual subscription management)

 🟡 `SoC`